Image: Waterhouse, John William; Hylas and the Nymphs; Manchester Art Gallery; http://www.artuk.org/artworks/hylas-and-the-nymphs-206346

 Then he ruptured into her, and the spell broke.
 The woman was gone, as were the rest of them.
 There was only the swamp, thick and sucking and rank, just as it was supposed to be.
 He fought against its grip, head to foot in filth, numb with the freezing cold.
 But he hadn’t the strength, and he was already up to his chest.

 The others’ shouts and screams filled his ears.
 There was a terrible gurgling as someone was pulled under.
 He tried to swim, tried to thrust himself desperately to the surface, hands clawing at the muck, at the empty air, but it was to no avail.
 He was up to his chin now.
-He craned his neck, looked blindly into the overarching branches above, as he gasped his last breaths.
+He craned his neck, looking blindly into the overarching branches above, as he gasped his last breaths.

 It was late into the night, and Jaslyn was standing at her bedroom window gazing towards the woods.
 It had been four days since her brother and the rest of the village men left to confront whatever horror was lurking within.
 They should have been back by now.